mudin/magic-scroll/README.md

 # MagicScroll

 ## Why MagicScroll?
-If you have tried to use Apple magic mouse or macbook Trackpad, The scroll is very smooth.
+If you have tried to use Apple magic mouse or macbook Trackpad, the scroll is very smooth.
 However normal scroll is not.
-In order to make the smilar effect I have tried to implement MagicScroll to make web page scroll smooth.
-We can apply this for any kind of place where mouse wheel is need to be smooth (For example, IndoorJS demo)
+In order to make the smilar effect I have tried to implement MagicScroll.
+We can apply this for any kind of place where mouse wheel is need to be smooth (For example, IndoorJS demo below)

 ## [Demo](https://mudin.github.io/magic-scroll/)